AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 #### Argument

 The suggested protocol specifies an implementation of the Diffie-Hellman key exchange protocol.
 Diffie-Hellman is a well-known method for securely agreeing on a cryptographic key over a public channel.
-Diffie-Hellman's security properties rely on the the difficulty of solving the discrete logarithm problem, which has no known efficient general solution.
+Diffie-Hellman's security properties rely on the difficulty of solving the discrete logarithm problem, which has no known efficient general solution.
 After a shared key is agreed upon, communications will be secured by encrypting message contents with AES and the shared key.